ferdinandpolpol/production-inventory/README.md

 ( Yeah I know this could potentially be an issue if the instance goes down then everything is down. )

+### Dev Notes
+This is mostly basic CRUD app which involves mostly data-entry

+The only real unique thing here is how the production works.
+For a product there is always a main ingredient, and based off that main ingredient is how the quantity of other ingredients will be used and will automatically be calculated.

+This data is stored in the database where the recipe and ingredients of products are constant.

 <!-- ROADMAP -->
 ## Roadmap